 In July 2014, the Company signed a definitive agreement with Compañía Minera Ares S.A.C. ("Ares"), a subsidiary of London-listed Hochschild Mining plc. who operates mines nearby, granting an option to purchase its Corina Gold Project in southern Peru.
 Upon the signing of the agreement, Lara received US\$150,000.
 Under the proposed terms, Ares can acquire the Corina property from Lara for staged cash payments totalling US\$4,150,000, carrying out US\$2,000,000 in exploration and paying a 2% NSR royalty on any future production.
 In October 2016, Ares signed a community agreement in support of their application to conduct drilling on the property and made a cash payment of US\$150,000 to Lara.
-Ares has 36 months from the date of the community agreement, to complete the acquisition.
+Ares has 36 months from the date of the community agreement to complete the acquisition.
+Ares completed surface fieldwork, as well as baseline environmental and archeological surveys, and acquired a drill permit.
+Ares completed its first pass drill program during the year ended December 31, 2019.